How to Use the VLOOKUP Function to Find an Approximate Match for a Text in Excel – 4 Examples

 Read More: Use VLOOKUP to Find Multiple Values with Partial Match in Excel

-Microsoft has a free add-in used for Fuzzy Lookup.
-Fuzzy Lookup is similar to approximate lookup.
+Microsoft has a free add-in: Fuzzy Lookup.

 Download Practice Workbook